michaelliangau/culturestridethink/_posts/2020-02-29-heritage-rediscovered.md

 This is still an ongoing journey and I’ll continue to learn more and more as I spend more time interacting with Chinese society and culture.
 I’m nowhere near fully literate linguistically or culturally but the hope is we’ll get there one day.

-For culturally curious Australians, I’ve set up some infrastructure to help you go on this journey without moving to China with an online language school — [Soho Mandarin](https://sohomandarin.com).
-If you’d like to talk or have any questions, please feel free to reach out to me on [Facebook](https://www.facebook.com/michaelliangaustralia), [LinkedIn](https://www.linkedin.com/in/michaelliang15/) or [email](mailto:michael@sohomandarin.com).
+For culturally curious Australians, I’ve set up some infrastructure to help you go on this journey without moving to China with an online language school — [Culturestride](https://culturestride.com).
+If you’d like to talk or have any questions, please feel free to reach out to me on [Facebook](https://www.facebook.com/michaelliangaustralia), [LinkedIn](https://www.linkedin.com/in/michaelliang15/) or [email](mailto:michael@culturestride.com).

 [This is a repost from [UNSW ACYA](https://www.facebook.com/acyaunsw/)].